 Los Angeles Housing + Community Investment Department (HCIDLA)

-Policy and Planning Unit – AHPP
+Public Policy and Research Unit – AHPP

 1200 W. 7th Street, 9th Floor